 Their eyes met, and hers flared with anger.
 But there was still something else in her expression.
-Something he didn't like.
+Something he did not like.
 She seemed so passive, despite her anger.

 "Christine, if he is hurting you...?"

 "You'll what?
 You'll have sex with me and then fall in love with a traitor?"
-She laughed at his expression--he knew he'd failed to hide the hurt from her jibe.
+She laughed at his expression—he knew he had failed to hide the hurt from her jibe.
 "You couldn't save Jim, so now you're going to try to save me, is that it?"

 "Perhaps I should not bother?"
-He hadn't been able to save Valeris.
+He had not been able to save Valeris.
 Valeris had never wanted to be saved.
 Why was he assuming Christine did?

 "Perhaps not.
 Goodbye."
 She turned her back on him, going to her terminal and sitting.
-Hands keying something in quickly--Spock suspected it was something she'd erase later.
+Hands keying something in quickly—Spock suspected it was something she would erase later.

-But he didn't walk over to check.
+But he did not walk over to check.
 "Goodbye," he murmured.
 Then he left.

 He and McCoy went back to the clinic together.